mutagendev/baseline-formula/README.md

-# base-formula
+# baseline-formula

-Salt formula to get a VM to base install with dotfiles and base packages.
+Salt formula to get a VM to baseline install with dotfiles and base packages.

 See `pillar.example` for an example of what you want your pillar to look like.